leoelcoder/MEAN-Stack-Exercise-Solution/README.md

 ## Introducción
 This document shows the implemented solution for the technical challenge explained in this repository:
 [Repo Challenge](https://github.com/dram2093/MEAN-Stack-Exercise-Requirements)

+### **TL;DR;**
+The test will consist on deploying a three tier app, front end, back end, and database.
+The front end is an Angular6 app, the back end a NodeJS app, and the database engine is MongoDB.
+- The front end and backend need to be Dockerized.
+- The front end needs to be Internet exposed.
+- The front end needs to be exposed via a load balancer.
+- "High Availability" is required.
+- The solution should be cost effective.

 The architecture is based on AWS infrastructure, a backend in Node.js, a frontend in AngularJS, and a MongoDB database.
 All components (frontend, backend, and DB) were containerized for deployment in a production environment.

 The main goal is to demonstrate an operational online app, infrastructure management with IaC tools, and automatic deployment.